Rola Sleiman to continue serving Presbyterian Church in Tripoli

 The Rev. Elmarie Parker is PC(USA) regional liaison to Iraq, Syria and Lebanon.

 Editor’s Note: Although the PC(USA) currently prefers the term “Teaching Elder” to denote ministers authorized by a presbytery to serve as pastoral leaders, NESSL uses the former terminology of “Minister of Word and Sacrament,” which has been retained in this article.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Ecumenical & Interfaith, Mission Around the World, Presbyterian News Service, Women's Ministries
+Categories: Ecumenical & Interfaith, Presbyterian News Service, Women’s Ministries, World Mission

 Tags: arab, elmarie parker, lebanon, najla kassab, National Evangelical Synod of Syria and Lebanon, nessl, ordination, pcusa, presbyterian, Rola Sleiman, tripoli, Women

-Ministries: World Mission, Women’s Leadership Development and Young Women’s Ministries, Middle Eastern Intercultural Ministries, Racial Ethnic & Women’s Ministries, Gender and Racial Justice Ministries, All Women in the Church
+Ministries: World Mission, Women’s Leadership Development and Young Women’s Ministries, Middle Eastern Intercultural Ministries, Racial Equity & Women’s Intercultural Ministries, Gender & Racial Justice, All Women in the Church